geudde/attic-chest/pages/04.season-3/14.meeting-35/05.pencil/docs.md

 ![Pen](pen.jpg?resize=200)

-“Formed to persuade at distance e’en controul,
+“Formed to persuade at distance e’en control,
 Or speed soft intercourse from soul to soul,
 The Pen her empire claims, each due desert,
 And now would all her influence exert,”